 Microbiota cross-pair (microbiota decussata): photo, description and use

-Microbiota - perfect plant for landscape design.
+Microbiota is an ideal plant for landscape design.
 It is extremely beautiful and, despite the fact that it was first discovered only in 1921, is now widely distributed in the gardens of the entire northern temperate zone of the Earth.
 In compositions it is used as a ground cover plant for creating backgrounds in groups and for decorating slopes.
 It can be a good accent, planted on the terraces of large rocky gardens.
 But still, because of its large size, it is rarely planted in small private gardens.

 These photos show the use of microbiota in landscape design: